archieparedes/Single-Num-Lottery-Ethereum/lotteryGameREADME.txt

 Afterwards:
 	As an Owner/Host steps:
 		1.)
-On a seperate command line, direct to the main lottery folder 2.) type: python3 lotteryOwner.py
+On a seperate terminal, direct to the main lottery folder 2.) type: python3 lotteryOwner.py
 		3.)
 Choose a valid option

 	As a Player steps:
 		1.)
-On a seperate command line, direct to the main lottery folder 2.) type: python3 lotteryPlayer.py
+On a seperate terminal, direct to the main lottery folder 2.) type: python3 lotteryPlayer.py
 		3.)
 Choose a valid option